-- 3.1 In determining the pay and remuneration of its employees, the Council will comply with all relevant employment legislation. - 3.2 With regard to the Equal Pay requirements contained within the Equality Act 2010, the Council, through the use of an equality proofed Job Evaluation scheme for staff under the National Joint Council for Local Government Services (NJC) terms and conditions which directly relates salaries to the requirements, demands and responsibilities of the role, will aim to ensure that there is no pay discrimination within its pay structures and that all pay differentials can be objectively justified.
+- 3.1 In determining the pay and remuneration of its employees, the Council will comply with all relevant employment legislation. - 3.2 With regard to the Equal Pay requirements contained within the Equality Act 2010, the Council, through the Job Evaluation scheme for staff under the National Joint Council for Local Government Services (NJC) terms and conditions which directly relates salaries to the requirements, demands and responsibilities of the role, will aim to ensure that there is no pay discrimination within its pay structures and that all pay differentials can be objectively justified.